 We need to make a smart choice of viewable terrain features (otherwise I would still be waiting for the calculation to finish).
 I’ve isolated all mountaintops surrounding the Mediterranean basin, where a mountain top is the highest elevation in a 5 km radius.
 Close to 70 000 such features were found, knowing that the vast majority of « mountaintops » are insignificant (dunes in Sahara produced quite a number of these).
 I didn’t have patience to clean all that.

-The QGIS viewshed plugin was used (no surprise, it’s my baby); the latest version is tuned to handle large rasters.
+The QGIS viewshed plugin was used; the latest version is tuned to handle large rasters.
 For the 150 km radius it took me some 14 hours or so, while for the 50 km model some 3 hours.
 The calculation time would obviously be much reduced by cleaning up the « mountaintops ».
 However, the algorithm didn’t take up too much live memory (less than 1 GB), so I just left it grinding in the background.

 The 150 km model resembles the historical one, cited in archaeological publications.
 However, such long distance is definitely an overestimation for real world atmospheric conditions.
 The 50 km model is much more interesting as it indicates important “visibility bridges” between opposing coasts.
 One such is situated between Sicily and Tunis (ancient Carthage) and another in the middle of the Adriatic Sea (the “spur” of the Italian boot).
 These have very interesting prehistoric record, no doubt related to seafaring.
 The “invisibility” of much of the African coast is also interesting: we can imagine the importance of the enormous lighthouse in Alexandria (Egypt).